a-dridi/a-dridi/README.md

 ## Software Developer and IT Enthusiast
 - 💻 Develops Java applications
-- 🌍 Webmaster of ard-site.net
+- 🌍 Webmaster and Creator of ard-site.net
 - ❇ And more ...

 ### Contact Me: